This function obtains pseudoabsences given a set of predictors.

 built with the idea that pseudoabsences should be environmentally different from presences.
 Thus,

-envelope approach (bioclimatic envelope), while "mahal.dist" uses a distance approach
+uses an envelope approach (bioclimatic envelope), while "mahal.dist" uses a distance

-(mahalanobis distance). th parameter enters here as a threshold to binarize those results.
+approach (mahalanobis distance). th parameter enters here as a threshold to binarize those

+results.
 Pseudoabsences are retrieved outside the projected distribution of the species.
+If user

 n_pseudoabsences returns the number of pseudoabsences obtained per species.